-From 2006 until 2012, it seems that less 3H has been detected whereas the detection limits remained at the same level.
+From 2006 until 2012, it seems that less H has been detected whereas the detection limits remained at the same level.
 One can assume that this illustrates that less tritium is present in the environment.
-In 2013, the detection of 3H is significantly higher although the detected values itself are barely significant.
-This may be due to a quality improvements of all conditioning and/or measurement processes of radioactivity.
-To be verified in the coming years.
+In 2013, the detection of H is significantly higher although the detected values itself are barely significant.
+This may be due to a quality improvements of all conditioning and/or measurement processes of radioactivity.In 2014, again H is less frequently detected.
+It should be noted that the amounts detected in recent years are barely above the detection limits.